 Between 1866 and 1890, Texas cowboys drove more than four million head of cattle up the Chisholm Trail through Fort Worth to meatpacking houses in Oklahoma.
 For that reason, the city came to be known as “Cowtown” and eventually became home to the largest stockyards and processing operation in the West.

 Walking through the Fort Worth Stockyards National Historic District today, it’s easy to imagine what those Wild West days were like.
-Thanks to the preservation of many of the buildings, structures, traditions and cultures from that era, our recent visit to Fort Worth came complete with rodeos, cattle drives and singing cowgirls.
+Thanks to the preservation of many of the buildings, structures, traditions and cultures from that era, your visit to Fort Worth will come complete with rodeos, cattle drives and singing cowgirls

 The Fort Worth Stockyards

-The next day, I went shopping at Stockyards Station, buying habanero hot sauce from Texas Hot Stuff and a fancy fringed shirt at Sassy Pantz.
-We took a ride on an authentic stagecoach and worked our way through the Cowtown Cattlepen Maze, a 5,400-square-foot labyrinth of wooden pathways.
+For your next day in town, enjoy some shopping at Stockyards Station, or take a ride on an authentic stagecoach and work your way through the Cowtown Cattlepen Maze, a 5,400-square-foot labyrinth of wooden pathways.

-Just after 4 p.m., we heard what sounded like rumbling thunder overlaid with a distinct ‘moo.’
-We stepped aside to watch a herd of Longhorn cattle being driven down the street by genuine Texas ‘drovers.
-The Fort Worth Herd, as it’s known, makes its way through town twice daily.
-We followed the cattle to the end of the trail and were able to take photos and quiz the cowhands about their authentic duds and duties.
+Just after 4 p.m., you’ll likely hear what sounds like rumbling thunder overlaid with a distinct ‘moo.’
+You’re going to want to step aside for the twice-daily Fort Worth Herd of Longhorn cattle being driven down the street by genuine Texas ‘drovers.
+Follow the cattle to the end of the trail and where you’ll be able to take photos and talk to the cowhands.

 Billy Bob’s Texas

-We’d heard Billy Bob’s Texas was big, but when we walked into the 100,000-square-foot dance hall with its 30 bar stations and live professional bull-riding arena, we quickly realized “big” didn’t begin to describe it.
+Anyone who’s been to Billy Bob’s Texas knows it’s big, but when you walk into the 100,000-square-foot dance hall with its 30 bar stations and live professional bull-riding arena, you’ll quickly realized “big” doesn’t begin to describe it.

-As we twirled around the enormous dance floor to the music of CMA award winner Martina McBride, I thought about the other country music legends who had played there through the years, including Willie Nelson and Merle Haggard, as well as present-day favorites like Cory Morrow and Josh Turner.
+As you twirl around the enormous dance floor to the music of various country stars and CMA award, you’ll be reminded the other country music legends who have played there through the years (including Willie Nelson and Merle Haggard) as well as favorites like Cory Morrow and Josh Turner.

-Before we left, we each had our picture taken on the stuffed bull, which was posed to look like it was in full bucking mode.
-I hammed it up, with one hand on the saddle horn and the other thrown up in the air like the real riders do.
-The resulting photo went straight to my Facebook page.
+Before you leave, don’t miss getting your picture taken on the stuffed bull, which is posed to look like it’s in full bucking mode.
+Ham it up, with one hand on the saddle horn and the other thrown up in the air like the real riders do!

 The National Cowgirl Museum and Hall of Fame

-We’d heard so much about rough-and-tough cowboys who tamed the wild territories, so it was refreshing to visit the National Cowgirl Museum and Hall of Fame and fully understand how much help those cowboys had.
-Built to celebrate female ranchers, rodeo stars, pioneers, writers and other leaders who helped shape the American West, the museum was fascinating, fun and truly inspiring.
+You’ll probably hear so much about rough-and-tough cowboys who tamed the wild territories, so a visit to the National Cowgirl Museum and Hall of Fame is a nice way to fully understand how much help those cowboys had.
+Built to celebrate female ranchers, rodeo stars, pioneers, writers and other leaders who helped shape the American West, the museum is fascinating, fun and truly inspiring.

-One of the most interesting displays was a series of holograms featuring several different honorees, with the images changing as we walked past.
-Other areas showcased famous women like artist Georgia O’Keeffe, retired Supreme Court Justice Sandra Day O’Connor, and Sacagawea, the Native American guide for Lewis and Clark.
+One of the most interesting displays is a series of holograms featuring several different honorees, with interchanging images as you walk past.
+Other areas showcase famous women like artist Georgia O’Keeffe, retired Supreme Court Justice Sandra Day O’Connor, and Sacagawea, the Native American guide for Lewis and Clark.

-Along with celebrating grit and determination, the museum featured the glittering costumes and gussied-up saddles used by award-winning rodeo cowgirls.
-We enjoyed tunes from jukeboxes that played the country-western music of singers like Patsy Cline, Dale Evans and Reba McEntire.
+Along with celebrating grit and determination, the museum features the glittering costumes and gussied-up saddles used by award-winning rodeo cowgirls.

 FUN FACT

-While Fort Worth was known as Cowtown to many cattle owners in the historic American West, it had a different name to the Eastern bankers and financiers who made millions off the cattle industry.
-After the newly built stockyards and the railroad spurred economic growth in the city, the Fort Worth Livestock Exchange Building was dubbed “the Wall Street of the West.”
+While Fort Worth was known as Cowtown to many cattle owners in the historic American West, it has a different name to the Eastern bankers and financiers who made millions off the cattle industry.
+After the newly built stockyards and the railroad spurred economic growth in the city, the Fort Worth Livestock Exchange Building was dubbed “the Wall Street of the West.